fwisard/Random-VMC/readme.md

 ## License

-*random-vmc* is licensed under the GPLv3 License.
+*Random-VMC* is licensed under the GPLv3 License.
 See the COPYING file for details.